myENA/bbgoget/README.md

 We've only tested it with our specific configuration.
 This also enables glide get and dep ensure to work with our private repos.

+This also makes dep ensure and glide get play nice with bitbucket private hosted ssh only repos.